cheeseig9/product_management/README.md

 sudo yum install java-17-amazon-corretto-headless

+In IDE, change the database (after create RDS) information at line 1, 2 and 3

 Go to VisualStudio Code, at the bottom shows "MAVEN"  -> choose Lifecycle -> clean -> build

 Go to folder, select "target", copy jar